why an index, not an opinion

 the four dimensions

-how hard is it for AI to replace this job today? physical work, unpredictable environments, and human judgment score high. desk work with repeatable patterns scores low.
+how hard is it for AI to replace this job today? calibrated using GPT-4 task exposure research, BLS occupational data, and physical-work heuristics. manual labor in unpredictable environments scores high. repetitive desk work scores low.

-is the labor market for this career growing? based on BLS projections and industry hiring trends. growing demand means the market wants more of you, not less.
+is the labor market for this career growing? derived from BLS 10-year employment projections matched via SOC codes, plus industry hiring signals. growing demand means the market wants more of you, not less.

 does this career pay well? higher wages signal market value and harder-to-replace skill sets. if the market pays a premium, it's because the work is hard to automate.